pypa/virtualenv/.github/SECURITY.md

 # Security Policy

 `virtualenv` creates Python environments.
-A small team maintains it: [Bernát Gábor](https://github.com/gaborbernat) handles most day-to-day work and answers fastest, with [Rahul Devikar](https://github.com/rahuldevikar) and [Paul Moore](https://github.com/pfmoore) in backup roles.
+A small team maintains it: [Bernát Gábor](https://github.com/gaborbernat) handles most day-to-day work and answers fastest.
+[Rahul Devikar](https://github.com/rahuldevikar) covers when Bernát is unavailable, and [Paul Moore](https://github.com/pfmoore) steps in if both are away.
 [Tidelift](https://tidelift.com/security) supports the project.
 This policy says how to report a security problem, what happens next, and how long it takes.

 ## Reporting a vulnerability